snu-micc/StructLLM/README.md

 # StructLLM

-This repository contains the data and code for "**Explainable Structure-based Synthesizability of Inorganic Materials using Large Language Models**"
+This repository contains the data and code for "**Explainable Synthesizability Prediction of Inorganic Crystal Polymorphs using Large Language Models**"

 ![image](https://github.com/snu-micc/StructLLM/blob/main/TOC.png)